-Summer is here and with it comes a lot of outdoor activities with your little ones.
+Summer is almost here and with it comes a lot of outdoor activities with your little ones.
 Especially this summer.
-All my family wants to do it get outside and enjoy the sunshine!
-Kids love to explore their surroundings and we could never be too safe as parents to prevent injuries from happening.
+All my family wants to do is get outside and enjoy the sunshine!
+We’ll be heading to the beach, taking road trips, and spending lots of afternoons out by the pool.
+But my kids love to explore their surroundings, so we can never be too safe as parents to prevent injuries from happening.
 Here are eight fail-proof, summer safety tips I use to keep my kids happy and protected every summer.

 Rock a Helmet